anet-be/mlua/README.md

 MLua requires Lua version 5.2 or higher and ydb 1.34 or higher.
 Older Lua versions may work but are untested and would have to be built manually since the MLua Makefile does not know how to build them.

 MLua's primary author is Berwyn Hoyt.
-MLua incorporates [lua-yottadb](https://github.com/orbitalquark/lua-yottadb/) (which is based heavily on YDBPython) by Mitchell Balan.
+MLua incorporates [lua-yottadb](https://github.com/orbitalquark/lua-yottadb/) by [Mitchell](https://github.com/orbitalquark), which is based heavily on [YDBPython](https://gitlab.com/YottaDB/Lang/YDBPython).
 Both were sponsored by, and are copyright © 2022, [University of Antwerp Library](https://www.uantwerpen.be/en/library/).
 They are provided under the same license as YottaDB: the [GNU Affero General Public License version 3](https://www.gnu.org/licenses/agpl-3.0.txt).

 MLua also uses [Lua](https://www.lua.org/) (copyright © 1994–2021 Lua.org, PUC-Rio) and [YottaDB](https://yottadb.com/) (copyright © 2017-2019, YottaDB LLC).
 Both are available under open source licenses.